AshtonStephens/StripLED/arduino/README.md

+# StripLED Arduino

 ## how to run

+## Compile

+Into console write
-sudo make upload monitor clean
+'sudo make upload monitor clean'